-Since the thistle appeared to have been placed in there deliberately, the lab team decided to look inside some of the other bronze artefacts too.
+Since the flower appeared to have been placed inside the axe head deliberately, the lab team decided to look inside some of the other bronze artefacts too.
 Sure enough, they had also been stuffed – this time with hazel nuts.

 Hoards like this were deliberately buried in wet and waterlogged sites – rivers, streams and bogs – by people who lived within farming communities.
 Comparable ones, at least in terms of their metal artefacts, have been found in Ireland and Scotland, reflecting connections between communities across the Irish Sea and into Scotland.